Nordic Language 101: The Languages of the North

 Icelandic speakers by a volcano.

-According to the Norwegian Language Council, approximately 10% of Norwegians write in Nynorsk, predominantly in rural parts of western Norway.
+According to the Norwegian Language Council, around 10 percent of Norwegians write in Nynorsk today, with most of them living in western regions of the country.

 The flags of the Scandinavian countries